|Email and Chat

 Because I am not physically in China, I cannot test VPNs there.
 Nonetheless, I posed the question to CyberGhost staff.

-The answer is clear: CyberGhost does not work in China.
+The answer is no. CyberGhost does not work in China.

 If you are in China or going to China, not to worry.
 There are still some VPNs that work in China.